moyn413/nifHdada2/README.md

 # nifHdada2
 This is a nifH database formated for dada2.

-The database is based on the ARB nifH database from the Zehr Lab (Heller 2014), which was reformatted, modified, and updated.
+The database is based on the June 2017 ARB nifH database from the Zehr Lab (Heller 2014), which was reformatted, modified, and updated.
 A log of modifications can be found in this repository (Taxonomic_modifications.pdf).
 Modifications were based on information available on NCBI.

 # Database generation
-Modifications were made directly in an XML file exported from ARB (nifH2017_mod_v1.xml.zip).
+The modified XML file included in this repository (nifH_mod_v1.xml.zip) was used to generate a dada2 formatted database.
 The XML file contains detailed information for each entry, including accession number, full taxon name, taxonomy, amino acid and nucleotide sequences.

-The fasta formatted database for dada2 was generated from the modified XML file.
-The script for parsing data and generating the fasta file is included in this repository (nifH_xml_to_dada2_fasta.R).
+The script for parsing data and generating the fasta file is also included in this repository (nifH_xml_to_dada2_fasta.R).

 Taxonomy in the fasta file is in the following format: